wp-plugins/form-maker/readme.txt

 *   37 responsive theme with customizable design
 *   Displaying the country, country code and other date in the Submissions section IP pop-up
 *   MySQL Mapping possibility for storing entered data to another MySQL database.
+*   Possibility to choose whether to save the data to database or just have the information emailed to the Administrator.

 Upgrade to [WordPress Form Maker Pro](http://web-dorado.com/products/wordpress-form.html) to add features: